cmcaine/habits/readme.md

 Unsourced, but probably useful:

  - More track and trace
+   - Second batch from Newcastle GoSmarter
+   - Other apps
  - Roadwork dates and locations
  - Traffic conditions/density/congestion
  - Passenger numbers on public transport